 - Subject to economist review for program guidelines

-- Regional Center will list business opportunity on website and transmit to agents
+- Regional Center will list business opportunity on website and transmit to agents (If applicable)

 - Interested Investors are required to submit a Due Diligence Plan for background checks.
 Once vetted, they have access to download full opportunity package.